Mahendra Highway: Narayanghat to Butwal

+approximately 12 miles were under construction.

+By 1972 the western section had been completed and inaugurated and following three years after that the eastern section was completed.

 Butwal to Kohalpur

-Similar to Jhapa-Janakpur section, this section was also built with economic assistance of India.
+Similar to Mechi-Dhalkebar section, this section was also built with economic assistance of India.
 However this section was only agreed after the eastern section was completed.
 The construction began in 1972 and completed in 1976.
 The section starts from Mahendra Chowk towards West of Butwal.
 The highway turns north to cross the Dudhwa Hills (350m ascent) into Inner-Terai Deukhuri Valley, then crosses the West Rapti River, which has no relation to the East Rapti River of Chitwan.
 Just beyond the river (291 km from Hetauda), the highway reaches Bhalubang, where a spur road continues north into Pyuthan and Rolpa districts.
 The Mahendra Highway heads west again, following the Rapti downstream through Deukhuri.
 27 km west of Bhalubang at Lamahi, a spur road goes north to Dang Valley, Dang Airport, and Tulsipur town.
 35 km beyond Lamahi, Rapti Highway departs north for Salyan and Rukum districts.